0xAegis/contracts/README.md

 $ yarn install
 ```

-Then populate the environment with the following environment variables, either through a `.env` file or in any other means.
+Then populate the environment with the following environment variables, either through a `.env` file or by any other means.

 ```
 MUMBAI_RPC_URL=https://polygon-mumbai.g.alchemy.com/v2/<alchemy-api-key>